PierreSenellart/provsql/doc/source/user/configuration.rst

         SET provsql.tool_search_path = '/opt/d4:/home/postgres/bin';

+    **Superuser only.** This parameter dictates which directories the PostgreSQL server's operating-system user searches for executables, so letting an unprivileged role change it would let that role have an arbitrary binary run under the server account.
+It therefore has ``SUSET`` scope: only a superuser (or, on PostgreSQL 15 and later, a role explicitly granted ``SET`` on the parameter) may change it.
+A non-superuser session uses whatever value an administrator pins for it (for example with ``ALTER ROLE ...
+SET provsql.tool_search_path``) or the server's default ``PATH``.

 ``provsql.fallback_compiler`` (default: ``d4``)
     Name of the external compiler ProvSQL invokes as the **final fallback** in :sqlfunc:`probability_evaluate` (with the empty or ``'default'``